 The word “parasite” is derived from the Greek word meaning, “the one that eats at the table of others”, and is estimated to be from around 5900 BC.

 Parasites are an incredibly varied group of organisms that live within host cells.
 They are smaller than their host organism and reproduce faster by causing more damage to the host.
 They receive all sorts of benefits like food and shelter from the host.
 Their size ranges from tiny, single-celled organisms to worms over 20- 30 m in length.

 For example- Tapeworms, that are flat, segmented worms, live in the intestines of animals by absorbing the host’s nutrients.

 Symbiosis refers to a long period interaction between two different species.
 In some cases, both species benefit from the interaction and this is known as mutualism.
 The larger organism is considered a host because, in a symbiotic relationship, it is the larger organism on which the smaller organism depends.
 The smaller organism is considered to be a symbiont, that lives inside the host.

-Leeches, fleas, ticks, and lice are few examples of parasites that don’t normally cause disease directly.
-They suck blood from the host without causing any harm and discomfort to their host.
+Leeches, fleas, ticks, and lice are a few examples of parasites that don’t normally cause disease directly.
+They suck blood from the host without causing any harm to their host.

 Also Read: Parasitism

 Parasites can be classified based on their size, characteristics, and relationship with the host: